petervartanian/stele/RUNBOOK.md

-# CL-SAK Runbook (Step-by-Step)
+# The STELE: A Step-by-Step Runbook

 This is a **copy-paste** guide for non-engineers.
 Follow it EXACTLY to run the single-file tool and update the repo.

 ## 0) What this is
-- `cl_sak.py` is a single Python script that runs multilingual safety evaluations.
+- `stele.py` is a single Python script that runs multilingual safety evaluations.
 - It can run **offline** (no API calls) or **online** using a provider key.
 - It writes results to `reports/<run_id>/` by default.
 A pre-generated sample is in `demo_results/`.